-Bank of America Merrill Lynch findings from its 2012 Workplace Benefits Report cites that more than half (55%) of employers only communicate with employees about their financial benefit plans once a year or less.
+Bank of America Merrill Lynch findings from its Workplace Benefits Report cites that more than half (55%) of employers only communicate with employees about their financial benefits plans once a year or less.
 This may be one of the reasons that 30% of employees don’t feel they’re taking full advantage of these benefits.
-This lack of communication may be a factor contributing to nearly half (48%) of employees being less than satisfied with the benefits offered them according to recent reports.
+This lack of communication may be a factor contributing to nearly half (48%) of employees being less than satisfied with the benefits offered to them according to recent reports.

 7. Work culture